reesmichael1/roman/README.md

 `roman` is written in [Nim](https://nim-lang.org).
 Binaries are not yet available, so you will need to build from source.
 With `nim 0.20` installed, you should simply need to run `nimble build`.

 `roman` uses [`html2text`](http://alir3z4.github.io/html2text/) to display post bodies.
-You will need to have it installed on your system.
+You will need to have it installed on your system. [`nim-html2text`](https://git.sr.ht/~reesmichael1/nim-html2text) is being actively developed to replace this dependency.

 ## Usage